apache/storm-site/_posts/2024-04-05-storm262-released.md

 ---
 layout: post
-title: Apache Storm 2.6.1 Released
+title: Apache Storm 2.6.2 Released
 author: Richard Zowalla
 ---

-The Apache Storm community is pleased to announce that version 2.6.1 has been released and is available from [the downloads page](/downloads.html).
+The Apache Storm community is pleased to announce that version 2.6.2 has been released and is available from [the downloads page](/downloads.html).

-This release includes a number of code improvements, library updates and important bug fixes.
+This release includes a number of code improvements and library updates.
-We also took over the stewardship over the official Storm docker image located <a href="https://hub.docker.com/_/storm">
-here</a>.

 We encourage users of previous versions to upgrade to this latest release.

 Thanks